Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 It was a great way to warm up with some warm juice and cookies, and we got to get in some cuddles with one of the sweet dogs who had just ran with us.

 We then went over to the dog yard to meet all the energetic dogs, and the highlight — the adorable (and very large and boisterous) puppies that would be joining the sled runners soon enough!
+I really liked seeing how large their dog enclosure was to allow the pups who weren’t yet ready to go sledding plenty of space and freedom to run around and just be dogs living their best funemployed life.

-If you want to do the same tour I did, this is the exact one.
+If you want to do the same tour I did, this is the exact one!

 Tips for Planning Your Alta Dog Sled Tour